 Zircon® MultiScanner® products include a metal scanning mode.
-It can find non-ferrous metals, such as copper pipes, up to 1 1/2 inches deep behind walls, floors, and ceilings.
 It can detect ferrous metal such as rebar up to 3 inches deep.
 You can use you tool's interactive calibration feature to get the most accurate results.

 An integrated erasable marker makes it easy to mark the spot for anchoring without removing the tool from the wall.
 The marker is activated by a manual push button and can be used at any time.
 It does not mark the wall automatically.